 Welcome to my newly revised painting guide!
 Let me take a moment to apologize to everyone who has used square-jar enamel paints on soft plastic and ended up with a sticky, never-drying, toxic mess.
 And to those of you who used Apple Barrel/Folk Art acrylics that are made for porous surfaces like wood or plaster and flake right off of plastic.
 I wish I could have gotten this guide out to you sooner.
 But don't give up!
 Read on and I'll set you on the right path to choosing the correct paints.

 Other paints you can use are Citadel/Games Workshop, Vallejo Model Color, and War Games paints.
 These need a primer coat or basecoat of Testors/P3 for them to stick properly to bare plastic however.
 You will also need to topcoat Games Workshop to keep it from wearing off.
+The Vallejo Acrylic Varnishes are excellent brush-on, clear topcoat sealers and come in gloss, semigloss, and matte.
+Thin these down with just a little bit of water and they can topcoat seal any acrylic paints/

 Speaking of paints here's a quick rundown of the types and properties of the most common ones used.